 The perineum is a diamond-shaped region bounded by the bony structures of the pelvic outlet (i.e., the pubic symphysis, inferior pubic rami, and coccyx).
 An important anatomic area in obstetrics is the perineal body.
 It is located toward the center of the perineum between the lower vagina and the anus.
 The most critical area of the perineum is the distance from the vestibular fossa to the anus.
 It is usually 3 to 4 cm in length in the nonpregnant woman.11,12 The perineal body is a complex fibromuscular mass into which many structures insert.

-The perineal body is the center of the hub of a wheel that includes the transverse perineal muscles, the capsule of the external anal sphincter muscle, and the bulbospongiosus muscle (Figure 163-1).
-The perineal body ...
+The perineal body is the center of the hub of a wheel that includes the transverse perineal muscles, the capsule of the external anal sphincter muscle, and the bulbospongiosus muscle (Figure 163-1). ...